-You show up to your small group with a cup of hot, black caffeine; frazzled and unprepared.
+You show up to your small group frazzled and unprepared with a cup of steaming hot black caffeine in hand.
 But at least you showed up, right?
+Well, maybe not so right.
 While showing up consistently is a big part of your job, showing up mentally is just as important.

-- -getting to church a little early (trust me…the doors will be unlocked) to take a few quiet moments to clear your mind.
+- Getting to church a little early to take a few quiet moments to clear your mind.

-- -forgetting your email, Facebook, and Twitter accounts for an hour or two.
-They’ll be there after church, I promise.
+- Forgetting your email, Facebook, and Twitter accounts for an hour or two.
+I promise that they’ll still be there after church.

-I have a friend with a 3rd grade little girl named Lily.
+I have a friend with a third grade little girl named Lily.
 Lily had a prayer request that she shared with her small group leader one week.
-She was getting braces and was nervous about it.
+She was getting braces, and she was nervous about it.
 The next Sunday at church, her small group leader told her he had thought about her during the week and prayed for as she got her braces.
-Lily could not believe that he 1.
-Remembered 2.
-Cared enough to actually think about and pray for her during the week.
+Lily’s eyes widened.
+She admitted that she couldn’t believe that he had remembered.
+And she couldn’t believe that he actually cared enough about her anxiousness to think about her and pray for her that week.
+Asking for prayer had been Lily’s way of being vulnerable.
+But actually thinking about her and praying like he said he would was the job of that small group leader.
 THAT is showing up mentally.
-If that small group leader had been sleep deprived and un-engaged that Sunday, he would have never remembered sweet Lily’s prayer request 7 days later.
+And the truth is that if that small group leader had been sleep deprived and un-engaged that Sunday, he would have never remembered sweet Lily’s prayer request seven days later.

 So get a good night’s sleep.
 Resist hitting the snooze.
 And be mentally engaged with the small group of young people God has entrusted you with.
 Show them you care!
 Be present both physically and mentally!